igor47/blog/_posts/2017-04-26-thoughts-on-leaving-airbnb.md

 This was a constant problem during my tenure at Airbnb, and we never really solved it.
 As people moved around and teams formed and dissolved, systems would become orphaned, and the maintenance burden would fall on "whoever cares most".
 However, I at least made an initial system for assigning ownership, even if the data in that system was not always consistent.
+I stored the information in the Chef repo, inside the role files which defined instances, and made it available for querying via `optica`.

 Next, I created [Interferon](https://github.com/airbnb/interferon).
 This project uses a Ruby DSL to programmatically create alerts.